We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Never use dandelions that have been sprayed with chemicals.

-People use aloe vera gel for skin conditions like burns and psoriasis.
+Aloe vera gel is commonly used for skin conditions like burns and psoriasis.
 If your wart is itchy or painful, the gel may provide relief.

-To use aloe, remove a leaf from an aloe vera plant.
-Apply the gel on the wart.
+To use aloe, remove a leaf from an aloe vera plant and cut it open.
+Apply the gel to the wart.
 Repeat daily.

 Shop for Aloe vera gel.

-Aspirin may also get rid of warts.
-Its main ingredient is salicylic acid, a common ingredient in over-the-counter wart treatments.
+Aspirin is made of salicylic acid, a common ingredient in over-the-counter wart treatments.

-Salicylic acid works by peeling away the infected skin.
+Salicylic acid works to heal warts by peeling away the infected skin.
 Over time, this removes the wart.